Top of main content

 Chart 3: The performance of each asset class varies over time

-Source: Morningstar, HSBC Asset Management, data to December 2023.
+Source: Morningstar, HSBC Asset Management, data to December 2024.
 All returns in USD, total return.
-Indices used: DM Equities: MSCI World Index; EM Equities: MSCI Emerging Market Equity; EMD Local currency: Bloomberg EM Local Currency Government Diversified; EMD Hard currency: ICE Bank of America Merrill Lynch Emerging Market Bond Index; Global Corporate Bond: Bloomberg Barclays Global Aggregate Corporate Bond Index; Global High Yield Bond: ICE Bank of America Merrill Lynch Global High Yield; Global Government Bond: FTSE World Government Bond Index; Property: FTSE EPPRA/NAREIT Developed Property Index; Cash: ICE LIBOR 3 Month; Diversified: 'Diversified' performance was calculated using representative asset allocation to all of the stated indices.
-Bond indices are hedged, ex EMD local currency (i.e. global government, global corporate, global high yield, EMD hard currency).
+Indices used: DM Equities: MSCI World Index; EM Equities: MSCI Emerging Market Equity; EMD Local currency: Bloomberg EM Local Currency Government Diversified; EMD Hard currency: ICE Bank of America Merrill Lynch Emerging Market Bond Index; Global Corporate Bond: Bloomberg Barclays Global Aggregate Corporate Bond Index; Global High Yield Bond: ICE Bank of America Merrill Lynch Global High Yield; Global Government Bond: FTSE World Government Bond Index; Property: FTSE EPPRA/NAREIT Developed Property Index; Cash: ICE LIBOR 3 Month; Diversified: 'Diversified' performance was calculated using a representative, moderate-risk asset allocation to all of the stated indices.
+Bond indices are hedged.
 Equities are unhedged.
+Past performance is no guarantee of future returns.

 4 .
 Take advantage

 Don’t be passive in the face of market declines.
-When market sentiment is low, valuations tend to be driven down which provides investment opportunities (Chart 4).
+When market sentiment is low, valuations tend to be driven down which provides investment opportunities.
 In rising markets, people tend to invest as they chase returns, while in declining markets people tend to sell.
-When investors overreact to market conditions, they may miss out some of the best-performing days.
+When investors overreact to market conditions, they may miss out on some of the best-performing days.

 Though no one can predict market movements, the times when ‘everyone’ is overwhelmingly negative often turns out to be the best times to invest.

-Chart 5: Dollar-cost averaging helps smooth the effects of market movements
+Chart 5: Regular investing helps smooth out the effects and fear of market movements

 Related Insights